 Dallas Community School engages and supports students in western Oregon through several programs and services.
 Each student receives access to a $700 allotment that can be used toward standards-based curriculum, lessons and school supplies.
 All students are paired with an Education Guide who supports students and their Learning Coaches (parents or other assigned guardian).
 Guides, Coaches and students work together to develop a Personalized Learning Plan (PLP) that describes learning goals for the coming year.
 Once the Personalized Learning Plan is developed, parents work with their Guide to obtain curriculum that best meets the needs of their individual student.
 Attendance at our site in Dallas is not required.
-However, students can participate in optional morning and afternoon enrichment classes at our site and at other sites in the area.
-You can see our current afternoon enrichment class offerings and field trips on our website.
+However, students can participate in optional enrichment classes at our site and at other sites in the area.
+You can see our current course schedule and field trips on our website.

 We’re a Public Charter School

 Dallas Community School is a tuition-free public charter school for highly-motivated students who are learning in a home/community-based environment.
 Students cannot be dual-enrolled at DCS and another public school.
 We emphasize and empower personalized learning that includes access to financial support for curriculum, support from licensed teachers, optional onsite classes in Dallas (M-Th), some offsite classes in Dallas and Salem, frequent field trips, family workshops, and social activities.

 - Child care at the school site is not provided.
 All students who are on-site must be enrolled in a class or activity.